B. Prabha: Early life and education

-Badwelgar or B. Prabha grew up in the small village of Bela, near Nagpur in Maharashtra, India.
-She studied at the Nagpur School of Art, before moving to Bombay on a scholarship, completing her Diploma in Painting and Mural Painting at the Sir J. J. School of Art in the year 1954-55.
-It was here that she met her husband, the artist and sculptor, B. Vithal, whom she married in 1956.
-In Bombay, the artist couple struggled to make their way, selling pieces of family jewellery and sometimes depending on the assistance of friends for a place to stay and store their works.
+Prabha Agge grew up in the small village of Bela, near Nagpur in Maharashtra, India.
 In her formative years, Prabha was equally interested in music and art.
 Advised by her elder brother against pursuing two vocations at once, she chose art after completing her schooling.
 An early inspiration was the pioneering Indian-Hungarian modern artist, Amrita Sher-Gil.
 Like Sher-Gil, Prabha dreamed of being a renowned artist, taking her paintings to all corners of the world.
+She studied at the Nagpur School of Art, before moving to Bombay on a scholarship, completing her Diploma in Painting and Mural Painting at the Sir J. J. School of Art in the year 1954-55.
+It was here that she met her husband, the artist and sculptor, B. Vithal, whom she married in 1956.
+Badwelgar or B. Prabha thus acquired a new signature.
+In Bombay, the artist couple struggled to make their way, selling pieces of family jewellery and sometimes depending on the assistance of friends for a place to stay and store their works.